Identifying Risk In BDCs - KCAP Financial

 |8.8

 Back in 2014, when the NAV was in the 7s, KCAP was producing NII/share in the mid to low teens, which would be enough to support the current dividend.
-But since that time, NAV has fallen another $2 dollars or 30%.
+But since that time, NAV has fallen another $2 or 30%.
 We can see trigger thresholds where KCAP has cut the dividend (when the dividend/NAV ratio hits 14%), but all those thresholds have been way too late, which is a partial cause of the next dividend cut.

 I stopped having faith in the KCAP calculated PWAY in Q1-15.
 I have used the TII/Portfolio number as a substitute since that time.
 With a TII/Portfolio ratio of 8.8%, a safe paying ratio would be close to 6.5%.
 That would imply a dividend of $0.33/year or $0.0825/quarter.